wepublish/wepublish/docs/emailtemplates.md

 # Email Templates

 We.Publish sends emails using remote templates.
 The templates can be configured on the platform of the mail provider.
-See the provider documentations for more
+See the provider's documentation for more
-informations:
+information:

 * Mandrill: https://mailchimp.com/developer/transactional/docs/templates-dynamic-content
 * Mailgun: https://www.mailgun.com/resources/tools/email-templates/